 - Rome has over 900 Churches, more than any other city on the planet.

 - Rome has more fountains than any other city in the world.
 The town has fifty monumental fountains along with hundreds of small fountains, and a total of over 2000.
 These have been around since ancient times.
 It is believed that the fountains were constructed to provide the soothing sound of water to counter the traffic noise in the city.

 - Rome is the city with the biggest amount obelisks in the world – It has 13 obelisks !!!

 Coins in Trevi Fountain

 If you have ever been to Rome, you must have heard or even seen the magical fountain of Trevi.
-Here tourists toss coins in the water so that their dream can come true.
+There is a tradition for tourists to toss coins in the water so that their dream can come true.

 Every night around 2,000 – 3,000 Euros are fetched from the bottom of the fountain.
 Yearly almost 700,000 euros to 1,3 million euros worth of coins are tossed into the fountain, and all the money proceeds to catholic charity, Caritas.

 The capital is older than its country